DraconDev/rusti/README.md

 # Rusti 🦀
 **The Most Robust HTML Parser for Rust** - Type-Safe, Feature-Rich, Production-Ready

 Rusti is a powerful, zero-cost, type-safe HTML templating engine for Rust.
-It allows you to write HTML-like syntax directly in your Rust code using the `rusti!` macro.
+It allows you to write HTML-like syntax directly in your Rust code using the `html!
+` macro.

 Inspired by Go's `templ` library, Rusti brings the component model to server-side Rust.
 Because it compiles to native Rust code at build time, it delivers blazing fast performance with full type safety.